 Some pithas feature holes or rings in the pitha (see above), meant to accommodate carrying poles.
 Larger sculptures were created to be carried aloft in processions, either as part of a daily ritual or festivals.

-Prabhamandala; Sometimes, an arch, or nimbus, may encircle the icon.
+Prabha; Sometimes, an arch, or nimbus, may encircle the icon.
 When it represents the Earth, it is elaborately decorated with stylized leaves from the sacred tree representing cosmic power.
-In the case of Shiva as Nataraja, the prabhamandala represents the entire cosmos and is surrounded by flames.
-Sometimes a mask (Kirttimukha, or Face of Glory) will be at the prabhamandala’s peak, providing divine protection.
+In the case of Shiva as Nataraja, the prabha symbolizes the cosmos.
+Sometimes a mask (Kirttimukha, or Face of Glory) will be at the prabha’s peak, providing divine protection.

 Hindu Gods and Goddesses exist on a higher plane in a formless state, however, if a puja ritual preparing the icon to receive the deity is carried out correctly, and if the worshipper has a pure heart, the god or goddess may descend into the lifeless sculpture animating it with a small fraction of its of divine essence.
 This is an act of grace on the part of deity and enables direct and reciprocal connection by touch or sight.
 Should this connection occur the worshipper experiences a moment of ecstasy – Darshan.
 The term is also applied to the sight of a particularly revered object or person, such as one’s guru.